egelke/aarch64/01. HelloWorld/README.md

     ret
 ```

-Using the stack allow you to simply nest calls without any worries, well at least until you run out of stack space.
+Using the stack, and not the heap, allow you to nest calls without any worries (at least until you run out of stack space).

 That just leaves us with the question on how to provide the parameters to the function call...
-After all, the `bl` instruction only has 1 parameters, that is the label is branches too.
-The [full convention](https://docs.microsoft.com/en-us/cpp/build/arm64-windows-abi-conventions?view=msvc-170#parameter-passing) is quite complicated, but for now you simply need to know that registers `x0` to `x7` are your parameters.
-A function with 1 parameter uses `x0` only, one with 2 parameters uses `x0` and `x1`...
+The `bl`-instruction only has 1 fixed parameters: the label.
+How do you provide the other parameters?
+This [calling conventions](https://docs.microsoft.com/en-us/cpp/build/arm64-windows-abi-conventions?view=msvc-170#parameter-passing) is agreed up, and can be quite complicated.
+For now you simply need to know that registers `x0` to `x7` are your parameters.
+A function with 1 parameter uses `x0` only, one with 2 parameters uses `x0` and `x1`, ...

-If you look at the  [`WriteFile`](https://docs.microsoft.com/en-us/windows/win32/api/fileapi/nf-fileapi-writefile) documentation you see that it has 5 parameters, so we need to set `x0` to `x4` as so:
+If for example, if you look at the  [`WriteFile`](https://docs.microsoft.com/en-us/windows/win32/api/fileapi/nf-fileapi-writefile) documentation you see that it has 5 parameters, so we need to set `x0` to `x4` as so:

 ```asm
     mov x0, x9